fnl/libfnl/doc/nlp.rst

 Extract
 -------

 Extract the contents of the file at *filename*, assuming the given *encoding* for the file, and returning a :class:`.Binary` text object.

 If the file-type contains HTML markup, this markup is preserved as much as possible.
 A plain-text file simply gets read into `Binary`, but no annotations are made.
 If the MIME type isn't set and cannot be guessed (from the file's extension), 'text/plain' is assumed automatically.
 Currently supported MIME-types (ie., file-types) are:

 * text/html, application/xhtml (.htm, .html, .xhtml)
 * text/plain (.txt) [defaulted if not set and guessing fails]

+HTML text is extracted by the :class:`.HtmlExtractor`.
+The extractor's ``section_tags`` get set as tags in the namespace ``section``, the ``format_tags`` in the namespace ``format``.
+And the ``tag_attributes`` dictionary gets added as metadata, using the key ``html_attributes``.

 .. autofunction:: libfnl.nlp.extract.Extract

 HtmlExtractor
 -------------

 Converts HTML files to plain text files as close as possible to the way these files would be shown in a browser without any formatting directives.

 .. warning::

     This extractor relies on :mod:`html.parser` and therefore is not especially robust when used on noisy HTML.
 Therefore, it is recommended you install the lxml_ package wrapping **libxml2** and first clean HTML documents with :func:`lxml.html.clean.clean_html` before feeding the HTML to this extractor.

 Any section (ie., a HTML element that would separate a piece of text from another -- not just ``p``, but also things such as ``dl``, ``li``, ``h3``, or ``div``) are separated by one or two line feeds (\\n), any entity (eg., &nbsp) or character reference (eg., &#x0123) is converted to the corresponding character, while any such reference that would be invalid gets replaced by the replacement (U+FFFD) character.

 All the elements that can be handled by the extractor are listed in :attr:`.HtmlExtractor.TAG_INDEX`\ , while those that are :attr:`.HtmlExtractor.IGNORE`\ D are dropped entirely, including any elements or text they might contain.

 A few elements follow special replacement procedures -- see :attr:`.HtmlExtractor.REPLACE`\ .

-All relevant HTML elements are converted to format (:attr:`.HtmlExtractor.INLINE`) or section (:attr:`.HtmlExtractor.CONTENT_BLOCK`) tags and are annotated on the resulting string with offsets, preserving as much of their attributes as sensible -- see :class:`.HtmlExtractor.Tag`\ .
-Both of these kind of elements encountered are converted to text tags, available from the attributes ``format_tags`` and ``section_tags``, respectively, **after** the HTMLs extracted :attr:`.HtmlExtractor.string` has been fetched the first time.
+All relevant HTML elements are converted to format (:attr:`.HtmlExtractor.INLINE`) or section (:attr:`.HtmlExtractor.CONTENT_BLOCK`) tags and are annotated on the resulting string with offsets.
+Inline and content block elements are converted to text tags (as ``{str(<tag name>): [tuple(<offsets>), ...]}`` dictinaries), available from the attributes ``format_tags`` and ``section_tags``, respectively, **after** the HTMLs extracted :attr:`.HtmlExtractor.string` has been fetched the first time.
+Some of the attributes are preserved, too, in a separate dictionary ``tag_attributes``, set as an attribute on the extractor instance after fetching the :attr:`.HtmlExtractor.string` -- see :class:`.HtmlExtractor.Tag`\ .

 The parser should be initialized, then the HTML :meth:`.feed` sent to it, which has to be :meth:`.HtmlExtractor.close`\ d if has been fed in several rounds.